jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 Magnitude, Range, Duration in minutes, or Targets.
 Combine is not compatible with the Enchanting Ritual spell.

-                                                                                           141
-Alex Greene (order #3215550)                                                                                 2
 The maximum number of Manipulations is dependent on the sorcerer’s Manipulation skill in the same way the skill is used to influence the normal casting of Sorcery spells and each Manipulation forms a Condition.
 Thus, a sorcerer with Manipulation 70% can work seven Manipulations into a spell within an enchantment; a Magnitude 7